Homelessness in Richmond

 Aster Place Supportive Housing

-The City of Richmond, BC Housing, and a non-profit operator, Community Builders, worked together to create new modular supportive housing for up to 40 people experiencing homelessness.
+The City of Richmond, BC Housing, and a non-profit operator, Community Builders, worked together to create supportive housing for up to 40 people experiencing homelessness.
 Located at 2520 Smith Street, Aster Place - Richmond Supportive Housing is open and provides 24/7 staffing and wrap-around support for residents.

 Safety and Public Spaces